 - Establishments with fewer than 20 tables total must make at least one table ADA accessible.
 Establishments with more than 20 tables total must make 5 percent of tables ADA accessible.

 - Deliveries and waste and recycling collections must be conducted safely and in a way that does not impact social distancing, ADA regulations, or safe circulation by pedestrians, bikes, or vehicles.

 - Outdoor operations can be shut down if they are a nuisance to neighbors.

 It’s important to note that as the course of the virus is still unpredictable through the winter months, changes may have to be made to this guidance — and the rules around outdoor/indoor dining are subject to change at any time.

-To apply for a tent or building permit from L&I, you can use the eCLIPSE system at any time or make an appointment to visit L&I to apply in person.
+To apply for a tent or building permit from L&I, you can use the eCLIPSE system at any time.
 More information about using eCLIPSE is available here.
 Approval from the Streets Department for use of the right of way is required prior to issuance of the tent or building permit.

 If you are a business owner and have questions about applying for or operating outdoor dining, please email firstname.lastname@example.org.